DanielaSfregola/twitter4s/README.md

 - Efficient Login and token management
 - ...

-Contributions and requests are more than welcome!
+Contributions and feature requests are more than welcome!